The Corre: History

 After Wade Barrett was kicked out of The Nexus by new leader CM Punk, he moved from Raw to SmackDown.
 Heath Slater and Justin Gabriel also left The Nexus and were moved to the SmackDown brand, joining Barrett and Ezekiel Jackson to create The Corre.
-According to Slater, WWE Chairman Vince McMahon named the stable The Core, but he added a R since that name was copyrighted.
+According to Slater, WWE Chairman Vince McMahon named the stable The Core, but he added an R since that name was copyrighted.

 Throughout its tenure, the Corre often employed interference during matches and frequent post-match attacks.
 At Elimination Chamber, Gabriel and Slater became the first to gain a championship within The Corre, as they won the WWE Tag Team Championship by defeating Santino Marella and Vladimir Kozlov.
 This began Gabriel and Slater's second reign as WWE Tag Team Champions after their first reign as part of The Nexus.
 At the same event, Barrett received his first opportunity at the World Heavyweight Championship when he took part in the SmackDown Elimination Chamber match, but failed to win the championship.
 The following night on Raw, Gabriel and Slater lost and regained the championship to John Cena and WWE Champion The Miz.
 On the March 25 episode of SmackDown, Barrett also won Intercontinental Championship when he defeated Kofi Kingston.